manthanchh/Locust-Data-Analysis/README.md

 # Locust-Data-Analysis
 Analysing the relation between Cyclone occurrence and Change in Locust attack warning level.

-# Information From Food and Agriculture Organization of the United Nation:
+# Information From Food And Agriculture Organization Of The United Nation:
 Current upsurge (2019–2020)

 2018